Profile picture

 I am recruiting PhD students!
 If my research interests you, then please apply to Michigan's PhD program here and mention my name in your application.
 If you are a current U-M student interested in doing research with me, please send me email.

-My research lies on the boundary between computer architecture/systems and formal methods, and focuses on developing automated formal methodologies and tools for the design, verification, and synthesis of computing systems.
-My work spans the hardware/software stack, from high-level programming languages down to low-level Verilog circuits.
-Specific areas that interest me include the formal modelling, verification, and synthesis of emerging heterogeneous parallel hardware, hardware security, memory consistency models (MCMs), cache coherence, and ethical AI.
 My work has found real-world bugs in C++ compilers, an open-source processor implementation in Verilog, and in the widely-used RISC-V instruction set (ISA).
 My work has also enriched the formal methods community by developing new formal analysis techniques.
-Two of my papers have been nominated for best paper awards, and three of my papers have been selected as IEEE Micro Top Picks or Honorable Mentions for their high potential impact.
+Three of my papers have been nominated or selected for best paper awards, and three of my papers have been selected as IEEE Micro Top Picks or Honorable Mentions for their high potential impact.
 My dissertation also received an ACM SIGARCH/IEEE CS TCCA Outstanding Dissertation Award Honorable Mention for 2021.

 Before joining Princeton, I completed my BASc in Computer Engineering at the University of Waterloo and a M.S. in Computer Science and Engineering at the University of Michigan.
 I also worked full-time at Qualcomm Research for one year.